 The project must have begun or were entered into contract for, after January 24, 2009 and are completed and paid for by January 31, 2010.
 The improvements must be enduring in nature (not just a repair).
 They must be receipted and can include materials and labour.
 Keep any delivery receipts to prove the materials came to your property.
 You can not claim for your own labour.
 The credit can be applied to your home, condo, vacation home, cabin or cottage.
 If you own a condo, you may be able to claim for expenses incurred for renovations in the common areas.
 The dwelling must be ownedContinue Reading..

 If you are going through a marriage breakdown, there are important issues to consider when drafting your separation agreement, particularly if there are children involved.
 There are also tax consequences to consider.
-Here are credits you want to consider: Eligible Dependent Credit – approx $11,000 per year Amount for Children – approx $2,100 per child, per year (this credit expired in 2014) Child Fitness Amount – maximum $500 (pre 2014) and $1,000 (2014+) per child, per year Child Arts Amount – maximum $500 per child per year (Visited 10 times, 1 visits today)Continue Reading..
+Here are credits you want to consider: Eligible Dependent Credit – approx $11,000 per year Amount for Children – approx $2,100 per child, per year (this credit expired in 2014) Child Fitness Amount – The federal fitness credit was removed in 2016, however some provinces have maintained the credit – please contact Rita if you need more information Child Arts Amount – maximum $500 per child per year (Visited 10 times, 1 visits today)Continue Reading..

 CRA recognizes that issuing charitable receipts in different circumstances may require different receipt formats.
 However, the basic rules regarding the information they require to be on receipts does not change.
 CRA has provided examples of donation receipts for different circumstances to help you issue correct receipts.
 Contact Rita if you would like her to review your charitable donation receipt format.
 (Visited 9 times, 1 visits today)Continue Reading..